 1A feature film is a fictional narrative.
 It must be a film or digital film suitable for release in commercial cinemas and is not shorter than 80 minutes in running time.
-Animation films and documentaries are not covered by FFFI.
+Animation films and documentaries are not considered as feature films under FFFI.

 2“Shall not have previously shot” means not having shot any commercial film as a director, co-director or executive director.

 3“Commercial film” means a fictional narrative that has been publicly exhibited at commercial cinemas in or outside Hong Kong.

 - Application Form (Higher Education Institution Group) (PDF Format)

 - Application Form (Professional Group) (PDF Format)